 Banner Health is the first health care system in the western U. S. to use an intelligent OB program to help provide clinical decision support, documentation and monitoring to help reduce complications during childbirth.

-- Simulation Education System
+- Simulation Education Program

 In 2004, Banner made a commitment to use simulation training to further improve the quality care of care for its patients throughout Banner.
 Today, we have an extensive simulation-learning program throughout seven states.
-From an active mobile program in its Western Region to multiple training centers to its flagship center in Mesa, Ariz.
+From an active mobile program in its Western Region to multiple training centers to its flagship center in Mesa, Arizona.
 Banner is a national leader in educational and learning support for employees and health care providers.

 In response to the ongoing shortage of key health care workers, Banner Health has developed the Banner Center for Health Careers as a long-term initiative to create a pool of qualified clinical professionals in nursing and other hard-to-fill areas such as pharmacy, medical imaging and respiratory therapy.